 Recognition of Prior Learning

-This means that you can apply for RPL if you have developed skills and knowledge through work experience.
-Learning from experience refers to work experience, in-service training, self-study or life experience such as voluntary or community work.
+You can apply for RPL if you have developed skills and knowledge through work experience.
+Learning from experience refers to work experience, in-service training, self-study or life experience, such as voluntary or community work.

-It is a process to recognise relevant knowledge and skills that can lead to access to a postgraduate programme at the UJ or to credits for a module in a programme offered by UJ.
+RPL is a process to recognise relevant knowledge and skills that can lead to access to a postgraduate programme at the University of Johannesburg (UJ) or to obtain credits based on work experience for a module in a programme offered by UJ.

 According to the Higher Education Qualifications Sub-framework (January 2013), postgraduate programmes include the following:

-You are advised to consult the UJ Yearbook on the kinds of qualifications this University offers.
-Recognition of prior learning can only be done for a programme that the UJ offers
+You are advised to consult the UJ Yearbook on the kinds of qualifications offered.
+You can only engage with the RPL process in a postgraduate programme offered by UJ.

-When applying for RPL, you have to indicate whether you are applying for (i) access to a programme, (ii) credits or (iii) advanced standing.
+When applying for RPL, you have to indicate whether you are applying for (i) access to a programme, (ii) credits obtained through work experience, or (iii) advanced standing.

 These concepts are defined as follows:

 Credits refer to the formal credit value of a module(s).
-In your RPL request you have to provide evidence that you have, through work experience, acquired the competence as described in the outcomes of that particular module.
-If your RPL application is successful, the credits may be allocated to you and you do not have to attend lectures or write exams in this specific module.
+In your RPL request, you have to provide evidence that you have, through work experience, acquired the competence as described in the outcomes of that particular module.
+If your RPL application is successful, the credits may be allocated to you and you do not have to attend lectures or write examinations in this specific module.

-Advanced standing means that you have acquired some of the competences described in the outcomes of the programme for which you want to/have enrol.
-If your RPL application is successful, you do not have to repeat (i.e. attend lectures, write exams or any other form of assessment) the particular section of the programme.
+Advanced standing means that you have acquired some of the competences described in the outcomes of the programme for which you want to enrol.
+If your RPL application is successful, you do not have to repeat the particular section of the programme (i.e. attend lectures, write examinations or any other form of assessment).

 The following requests do NOT qualify as RPL: